-Each of the following paragraphs correspond to a section or two in this paper, and may contain some associated definitions to be used later on.
+Each of the following paragraphs correspond to a section or two (sections are listed in order), and may contain some associated definitions to be used later on.

-Trace Files.
-We build our model carefully, one component at a time, in order to achieve the desired effect.
+Trace Files We build our model carefully, one component at a time, in order to achieve the desired effect.
 Each step is based on analyzing user estimates in traces from various production machines, in an attempt to find invariants that are not unique to a single installation.
 The trace files we used and the manipulations we applied on them are discussed in Section 4.

-Mass Disparity.
-Our first step is showing that the modes composing the mode-series naturally divide into two groups: About 20 "head" estimate values are used throughout the entire trace by about 90% of the jobs.
-The rest of the estimates are considered "tail" values.
-This subject is titled "mass disparity" and is discussed in Section 5.
-We will see that the two mode groups have distinctive characteristics and actually require a separate model.
+Mass Disparity Our first step is showing that there exists a natural partition within the mode series that divides it into two: About 20 "head" estimate values are used throughout the entire trace by about 90% of the jobs that compose the trace.
+The rest of the estimate values are considered "tail" values.
+This is discussed in Section 5.
+Throughout the paper we will see that these two mode groups have distinctive characteristics.
 Naturally, the efforts we invest in modeling the two are proportional to the mass they entail.

-Number of Estimates.
-We start the modeling in Section 6 by finding out how many different estimates there are, that is, modeling the value of K. Note that this mostly effects the tail as we already know the head size (\sim 20).
+Number of Estimates We start the modeling in Section 6 by finding out how many different estimates there are, that is, modeling the value of K. Note that this mostly effects the tail as we already know the head size (\sim 20).

-Time Ranks.
-The next step is modeling the values themselves, that is, what exactly are the K time-values $\{t_i\}{i=1}^K$.
+Time Ranks The next step is modeling the values themselves, that is, what exactly are the K time-values $\{t_i\}{i=1}^{K}$.
 The indexing of this ascendingly sorted series is according to the values, with t_1 being the shortest and t_K being the maximal value allowed within the trace (also denoted T{max}).
 The index i denotes the time rank of estimate t_i .
 This concept proved to be very helpful in our modeling efforts.
 We also define the normalized time of an estimate t_i to be t_i/T{max} (a value between 0 and 1).
 Section 7 defines the function F{tim} that gets i as input (time rank), and returns t_i (seconds).

-Popularity Ranks.
-Likewise, we need to model the mode sizes / popularities / percentages: $\{p_j\}{j=1}^K$.
+Popularity Ranks Likewise, we need to model the mode sizes/popularities/percentages: $\{p_j\}{j=1}^K$.
 This series is sorted in order of decreasing popularity, so p_1 is the percentage of jobs associated with the most popular estimate.
 The index j denotes the popularity rank of the mode to which p_j belongs.
 For example, the popularity rank of 18h within CTC is 1 ($p_1 = 23.8\%$), as this is the most popular estimate.
 We also define the normalized popularity rank to be j/K (a value between 0 and 1).
 Section 8 defines the function F{pop} that gets j as input (popularity rank), and returns p_j , the associated mode size.

-Mapping.
-Given the above two series, we need to generate a mapping between them, namely, to determine the popularity p_j of any given estimate t_i , which are paired to form a mode.
+Mapping Given the above two series, we need to generate a mapping between them, namely, to determine the popularity p_j of any given estimate t_i , which are paired to form a mode.
 Section 9 defines the function F{map} that gets i as input (time rank) and returns j as output (popularity rank).
 Using the two functions defined above, we can now associate each t_i with the appropriate p_j .
 This yields a complete description of the estimates distribution.
 The model is then briefly surveyed in Section 10.